Aug 19 2010

 - Total job inquiries and offers: 0

 Yes, that’s right.
 Not a single firm ever contacted me to inquire about consulting, development, etc., as a result of the BAG.
 I’m still glad I did the work, for all the reasons above.
-But it is a counter-example to the notion of showing expertise and building a following, as a way to generate business interest.
+But it is a counter-example to the notion of showing expertise and building a technical following, as a way to generate business interest.
 Sometimes the work pays off in new business, and sometimes it doesn’t.

 If you found this post useful, please link to it from your web site, mention it online, or mention it to a colleague.